PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 For a service to be considered RESTful, it must fulfil six criteria [@restful]:

-1. _Uniform Interface_
+1. Uniform Interface

-   : This defines the need for all components of the system to follow the same set of rules and thus allows for a standard way of communication.
+   This defines the need for all components of the system to follow the same set of rules and thus allows for a standard way of communication.
-2. _Client-Server_
+2. Client-Server

-   : Tasks and concerns have to be strictly separated between the client and the server.
+   Tasks and concerns have to be strictly separated between the client and the server.
-3. _Stateless_
+3. Stateless

-   : Each request sent to the server must provide enough information so that it can be processed without the need to consult any previous requests.
+   Each request sent to the server must provide enough information so that it can be processed without the need to consult any previous requests.
-4. _Cacheable_
+4. Cacheable

-   : A response message must include a flag which provides information about it being cacheable.
+   A response message must include a flag which provides information about it being cacheable.
-5. _Layered system_
+5. Layered system

-   : A system is composed of layers which are only able to interact with their next immediate neighbors and are unable to see further beyond that.
+   A system is composed of layers which are only able to interact with their next immediate neighbors and are unable to see further beyond that.
-6. _Code on demand_
+6. Code on demand

-   : Optionally, code can be downloaded to extend a clients functionality.
+   Optionally, code can be downloaded to extend a clients functionality.

 A REST resource is defined as a combination of data, the corresponding metadata as well as links leading to another associated state.
 Resources should be self-descriptive.
 Resources can be represented through any kind of format. [@restful]